muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 }
 ```

-Okay, so far we are just fine.
+Okay, so far, we are just fine.
-But, what if we have props that can move?
+But what if we have props that can move?
 But only when they are enabled.

 ```cpp
 void MoveProps(entt::registry& registry, float deltaTime)